BGU-SE-Courses/2025-mbt-u/README.md

 This is a repository for the system-testing assignment of the Software Quality Engineering course at the [Ben-Gurion University](https://in.bgu.ac.il/), Israel.

 ## Assignment Description
+In this assignment, we tested an open-source software called [opencart](http://localhost/opencartsite/).

-In this assignment, we tested an open-source software called [$$*TODO* software name$$](https://address-of-the-project.com).
+In this assignment, we tested an open-source software called OpenCart.

-$$*TODO* Add some general description about the software$$
+OpenCart is an open-source e-commerce platform that allows users to create and manage online stores.

+It provides a robust framework for catalog management, payment integration, and customer management.

 ## Installation
-$$*TODO* Write instructions on how to install the software and prepare the testing environment$$
+1. Install XAMPP to set up a local web server environment.
+2. Download the OpenCart installation package from OpenCart’s official website.
+3. Set up a MySQL database for OpenCart via phpMyAdmin.
+4. Extract the OpenCart zip file to the htdocs directory in your XAMPP installation.
+5. Start the Apache and MySQL services from the XAMPP Control Panel.
+6. Open your browser and navigate to http://localhost/opencartsite/ to start the OpenCart installation wizard.
+7. Follow the wizard steps to configure the database and administrator account.
+8. Once installed, access the admin dashboard at http://localhost/opencartsite/admin1.

 ## What we tested
-$$*TODO* Add a description of the module and the user stories that you chose to test.
-For example, in the case of the Moodle example, you can write something like this:

-We tested the quiz module that allows for creating and taking quizzes.
+We tested the product catalog and checkout module in OpenCart.
 We chose to test the following user stories:

-*User story:* A teacher adds a new quiz to the course with two yes/no questions

-*Preconditions:* There is a course with a teacher
+User story 1: A customer checks out an item with a quantity of 2.

+Preconditions: The store has at least one product available in the catalog.

-*Expected outcome:* The quiz is added to the course.
+Expected outcome: The item is successfully added to the cart, and the checkout process is completed without errors.

-*User story:* A students attempts a quiz and answers correctly.

-*Preconditions:* There is a course with a quiz with two yes/no questions and the quiz grade is calculated automatically and the grade is visible to the students upon submission.

-*Expected outcome:* The student receives 100.
-$$
+User story 2: An admin sets the maximum quantity of a product to 1.

+Preconditions: The admin is logged into the dashboard and navigates to the product catalog.

+Expected outcome: The admin successfully updates the maximum product quantity, and the system enforces the new limit during checkout.

 ## How we tested
 We used two different testing methods: